 Other Online Jobs:

-- Data entry: Data entry is a great option for those who want to work from home but don’t want to deal with customers or clients.
+- Data entry: It’s a great option for those who want to work from home but don’t want to deal with customers or clients.
 This job entails inputting data into a computer system for storage or processing.

 - Social media manager: Do you love spending time on social media?
 If so, you could get paid to do it!
 Many businesses now hire social media managers to create and post content on their behalf.